Table of contents

+National Liver Awareness Month in October encourages you to act early and be safe in preventing liver disease.
+Did you know that almost 33,000 Americans die annually from liver cancer every year, according to the American Liver Foundation?
 Risk factors leading to cirrhosis include chronic viral hepatitis, obesity, alcoholism, as well as poor lifestyle choices.
 But there is hope.
 With early detection, you can double your survival rate.
 National Liver Awareness Month has events planned all over the country to keep you informed about that heavy lifter in your body, the liver.

-National Liver Awareness Month - History
+National Liver Awareness Month timeline

 Natalie Cole and Greg Allman joined forces to launch the "Tune in to Hep C" nationwide campaign on preventing this chronic viral infection of the liver.